Common conversations about garlic, the natural bug repellent.

 Other garlic health benefits:

-Garlic has been used for thousands of years as a health supplement and a natural medicine.
+Garlic has been used for thousands of years as a health supplement.
 Today, modern science has established that garlic is a powerful phytochemical, which is a non-nutritive plant chemical that has protective or disease prevention properties.
 Garlic has antioxidant, antibacterial, antimicrobial, anticancer, and chemopreventative (disease fighting) properties.
 Garlic has shown effectiveness in studies for a variety of health issues from prostate cancer to athlete's foot.
 For more information on garlic's phyochemical properties, click here, and for a list of garlic's known uses and benefits from WebMD, click here.

 Increasing garlic with the change of seasons: